What are Epidermoid Cysts?

-Epidermoid cyst surgery is required to remove symptomatic cysts; fortunately, most can be removed through one of several endoscopic keyhole routes depending upon cyst location and size.
+Epidermoid cyst surgery is recommended for symptomatic cysts; fortunately, most can be removed through one of several endoscopic keyhole routes depending upon cyst size and location.

-At the BTC, we have a large experience of epidermal cyst removal and have vast experience in minimally invasive endoscopic surgical approaches for all types of brain and skull base tumors.
+At PNI, we have a large experience of epidermoid cyst removal and a vast experience in minimally invasive endoscopic surgical approaches for all types of brain and skull base tumors and cysts.
 By incorporating cutting edge technology and instrumentation with proven surgical experience, we make surgery safer, less invasive and more effective.

 These relatively uncommon benign cysts or tumors arise from stratified squamous epithelium along the surface of the brain.
 The most common locations are around the brainstem, pituitary gland and in the posterior fossa along the sides of the cerebellum.